 The market town of Woodbridge has an abundance of pubs and restaurant to suit all tastes and is only 20 minutes by car.
 The Anchor has an interesting menu.
 There are also two fine Indian restaurants, Prezzo, and a popular Chinese restaurant all within easy walking distance of the Quay Point car park.

 Self-Catering: Grocery deliveries are available from the major supermarkets.
 Alderton is a five minute drive away and has a lovely little village shop selling all your essential provisions plus freshly grown local fruit and veg.
 There are plenty of farm shops selling locally sourced produce, scattered across the Suffolk countryside: Five Winds Butchers at Melton is excellent, supplied from a local farm, and Woodbridge has two high street supermarkets as well as independent grocery stores and award winning bakers.
 Please be aware no fuel is supplied for the fire.

 - Door to courtyard and terrace.
 The old washroom at the end of the courtyard is used once a month for a local prayer meeting, and at Christmas for a carol service.
 Guests are welcome to join either of these, should they be occurring during their stay.

 - Door to cottage and lobby with coat hooks and space for boots etc

 - Bathroom with bath and shower, washbasin and w.c., quarry tiled floor and wall heater

-- Kitchen with electric cooker, fridge with small freezer, washing machine, wood-burning stove, microwave, toaster and dining area, with telephone and stereo.
+- Kitchen with electric cooker, fridge with small freezer, washing machine, wood-burning stove, microwave, toaster and dining area, with telephone.

-- Sitting room with TV, open fire, sofa and arm chairs, several bookcases with wide selection of books, tables, lamps, views over shingle towards the sea
+- Sitting room with TV, \small Stereo, pen fire, 3 Seater sofa and armchair, bookcases with wide selection of books, tables, lamps, views over shingle towards the sea

 - Double bedroom with double bed, bedside tables, chest of drawers, table and chair, sea views